SAP/cloud-sdk-ios-fiori-ar/README.md

 <img src="https://user-images.githubusercontent.com/77754056/119206581-262cdb00-ba61-11eb-8a87-1e83d52d53c3.mp4" alt="alt text" height="450" align="center">
 </p>

-The AR Cards use case is essentially annotations represented by a marker in the real world that correspond to data displayed in a card with an optional action.
+The AR Cards use case is essentially annotating the real world represented by a marker that corresponds to data displayed in a card with an optional action.
+SwiftUI is used to render the content at these positions since 3D modeling is expensive, tedious, and time consuming.
 There is a one to one mapping of markers to cards.
-After creation of a scene in reality composer and the data that's associated with those positions, they can be loaded into the content view.
+The current strategy supported for scene creation is by using Reality Composer.
+Within Reality Composer a scene of annotations can be composed relative to an image or object.
+Data that's associated with these real world positions can be loaded and  matched into it's respective Card.
 Supports `Image` and `Object` anchors.

+The Cards and Markers can also leverage SwiftUI Viewbuilders allowing for custom designs.

 ### Usage